-- The commission has notified third countries and informed the competent authorities only to validate catch certificates that use the actual consignment weight of the fish that is the weight of the fish to be imported into the European Union as opposed to the total catch landed by the fishing vessel. - Where the exported product is processed the weight shown should be the weight of the fish in the processed product not the equivalent weight of whole/live fish that was processed.
+The commission has notified third countries and informed the competent authorities only to validate catch certificates that use the actual consignment weight of the fish - that is the weight of the fish to be imported into the European Union as opposed to the total catch landed by the fishing vessel.

+Where the exported product is processed the weight shown should be the weight of the fish in the processed product not the equivalent weight of whole/live fish that was processed.

-1.2 There are Exceptions to this Rule
+2.2.1.
+There are Exceptions to this Rule

-- There are two situations in which catch certificates do NOT need to reflect the consigned weight: - flag state (e.g. one countries fish processed in another country).
+There are two situations in which catch certificates do NOT need to reflect the consigned weight:

+- 1. Where the products are processed in a third country other than the flag state (e.g. one countries fish processed in another country).
 In this situation an Annex IV processing statement needs to be completed by the processing plant and validated by the competent authorities in the country of processing.
 The Annex IV statement will identify the part of the catch that has been processed to form the exported consignment and links this to the corresponding catch certificate.
-It is acceptable in this case for the a) Where the products are processed in a third country other than the of processing.
-The Annex IV statement will identify the part of the catch that has been processed to form the exported consignment and links this to the corresponding catch certificate.
 It is acceptable in this case for the accompanying catch certificate(s) to relate to the entire quantity of fish that entered the processing country, as the Annex IV statement provides the link between the exported consignment and the catch certificate(s).
-A template of the processing statement is at Annex IV of Council Regulation 1005/2008

-Note: Where a consignment is made up from a mixture of fish from two countries, the consignment should be accompanied by a catch certificate and Annex IV statement covering the first countries catch and a catch certificate issued by the second Country relating to the fish that was exported as part of the consignment.
-The total weight of fish from the Annex IV and the second countries Catch Certificate should be the total weight of fish in the consignment.

-b) SEA FISHE Where a bulk consignment of fish is stored in a customs warehouse in the European Union.
+A template of the processing statement is at Annex IV of Council Regulation 1005/2008 - Please Note: Where a consignment is made up from a mixture of fish from two countries, the consignment should be accompanied by a catch certificate and Annex IV statement covering the first countries catch and a catch certificate issued by the second Country relating to the fish that was exported as part of the consignment.
+The total weight of fish from the Annex IV and the second countries Catch Certificate should be the total weight of fish in the consignment. - 2.
+Where a bulk consignment of fish is stored in a customs warehouse in the European Union.
 In this circumstance when part of the bulk consignment leaves the customs warehouse it can be accompanied by a copy of the catch certificate for the entire quantity, plus supporting documentation (e.g. customs documents, invoices or transport documents) to provide the connection between the original quantity that entered the customs warehouse and the part to be imported into the EU.